-With this in mind the London Plan on residential parking provision currently requires at PTAL 1a in suburban settings in Outer London Boroughs to have up to 2 parking spaces per dwelling and the emerging Draft new London Plan Table 10.3 requires outer London boroughs at PTALs 0-1 to have 1.5 spaces per dwelling - this would equate to a requirement for 13.5 > 14 car parking spaces for this proposal.
-Rather more realistic than the Croydon Local Plan policy on residential parking.
+With this in mind the London Plan on residential parking provision currently requires at PTAL 1a in suburban settings in Outer London Boroughs to have up to 2 parking spaces per dwelling and the emerging Draft new London Plan Table 10.3 requires outer London boroughs at PTALs 0-1 to have 1.5 spaces per dwelling - this would equate to a requirement for 13.5 > 14 car parking spaces for this proposal, which is rather more realistic than the Croydon Local Plan policy on residential parking.20%

 In addition, the Draft London Plan requires that to ensure genuine housing choice, disabled persons' parking should be provided for new residential developments and should ensure that 1 in 5 spaces (20%) (both active and passive) provide an electrical charging point to encourage the uptake of electric vehicles.
-Only 1 disabled parking space is provided and there are two specified electric charging points provided.
+Only 1 disabled parking space is provided whereas 20% of 9 = 1.8 > 2 spaces and there are two specified electric charging points provided.